seanfcottrell/STORM/README.md

 # Benchmark Validation Tests
 We provide a .yaml file for setting up a conda environment for STORM.

+Once your workspace is properly set, you can run the tests for each task via the files in the Tests folder (i.e. VerticalIntegration, GeneImputation, etc.)

 # STORM — Environment Setup

 ## Installation